Sunday, July 3, 2016

 THOSE WHO DON’T CARE FOR YOU

 These people are grumpy, demanding, mean and insensitive.
-They are the uncomfortable zone to every seminarian for they are seemed to be challenging.
+They are the uncomfortable zone to every seminarian for they are deemed to be challenging.
 I am more distant to these people because I felt discouraged, inefficient, unimportant, failure and disappointment.

 Upon hearing the homily of Fr.
 Restituto Audal, one of my formators, I realized an important characteristic of a missionary, A MAN OF SACRIFICE which for him has to find the lost sheep of Israel.
 Most lost sheep are those people who don’t care for you.
 Sadly speaking, I have to bear the cross of serving them even they would not repay you, ignore you, hurt you, and degrade you.

 How would I be a missionary if the human tendency is to seek comfort? – Then the definition of a missionary by Saint Anthony Mary Claret would answer: “ Nothing daunts him: he delights in privations, welcomes work, embraces sacrifices, smiles at slander, rejoices in all the torments and sorrows he suffers, and glories in the cross of Jesus Christ.”
 One should rejoice if he is tormented, smile if slandered.
 That is a beautiful irony of being a true servant of the WORD because for a missionary nothing should daunt him to spread the LOVE of God.